sebastianrgarciav/PremiumCalculator/README.md

    ```

 2. **Run the Backend Service:**
-   The backend is built using C#.
-Open the backend project in your preferred C# IDE (e.g., Visual Studio) and run the project to start the local server.
+   The backend is built using C# and .NET Minimal API.
+Open the backend project in your preferred C# IDE (e.g., Visual Studio), and run the project to start the local server.

 3. **Start the Frontend:**
+   Use VSCode or an HTTP server to simulate the frontend.
 Open the `index.html` file in your web browser to launch the frontend interface.
+Ensure you are serving the frontend files through a local server (e.g., Live Server extension in VSCode) to avoid CORS issues.

 ## Usage